dgerosa/filltex/README.md

 If you use `filltex` for your research, please drop a citation to [this paper](http://joss.theoj.org/papers/10.21105/joss.00222):

-- *filltex: Automatic queries to ADS and INSPIRE databases to fill LaTex bibliography* Davide Gerosa, Michele Vallisneri..
-PRD 93 (2016)
-The Journal of Open Source Software 2 (2017) 13.
+- *filltex: Automatic queries to ADS and INSPIRE databases to fill LaTex bibliography*, Davide Gerosa, Michele Vallisneri, The Journal of Open Source Software 2 (2017) 13.

 Of couse, you can use `filltex` to cite `filltex`!
 Just put `\cite{2017JOSS.2017..222G}` in your tex file!